brttd/display-whisper/app/help/presentation.md

 # Saving And Opening Presentations
 Options to create, open, or save presentations can be selected in _File_ from the _Menu_ in the Control window.
-You can also use keyboard shortcuts:
-* `control.keyboard.newPlaylist` Create new presentation.
-* `control.keyboard.openPlaylist` Open presentation.
-* `control.keyboard.savePlaylist` Save presentation.
-* `control.keyboard.savePlaylistAs` Save presentation as.

 The current presentation is auto-saved, how often this is done can be changed in the Preferences, under _General_ > _Main_ > _Auto-save time_.
 When **Display Whisper** is opened, the last auto-save will be loaded.